vfarcic/docker-flow/articles/proxy.md

 ...
 ```

 From the output, we can observe that the new release (*green*) is running and that the old (*blue*) was stopped.
-The reason the old release was only stopped and not entirely removed lies in potential need to quickly roollback in case a problem is discovered at some later moment in time.
+The reason the old release was only stopped and not entirely removed lies in potential need to rollback quickly in case a problem is discovered at some later moment in time.

 Let's confirm that the proxy was reconfigured as well.